Sodbo/shared_heredity/01_upload_GWAS/Lipids/README.md

 This folder contains scripts and auxiliary files for unification and upload of lipid traits to GWAS-MAP database.
+Note: SH is an abbreviation of "shared heredity", used as the synonym of SGIT; GIP is a GIP1 of lipid traits.